GoelSakshi742/Extracting-Visualizing-Stock-Data/README.md

 ## 🔍 Project Overview

 This project focuses on extracting and visualizing **stock price** and **revenue data** for two major companies, **Tesla** and **GameStop**.
 Using the `yfinance` Python library, historical stock data is retrieved programmatically.
 Additionally, revenue data is scraped from the web using `requests` and `BeautifulSoup`.
+We are analyzing Historical Stock/Revenue Data and Building a Dashboard.
 Both datasets are cleaned and processed, then visualized with interactive Plotly graphs that show trends and historical data up to mid-2021.

 ---